kerolloz/04-CS-First-Term/image-processing.md

    answer: a
    Explanation: The histogram of a digital image with gray levels in the range [0, L-1] is a discrete function h(rk )=nk, where rk is the kth gray level and nkis the number of pixels in the image having gray level rk.

+1. How is the expression represented for the normalized histogram?
+   a) p(r_k )=n_k
+   b) p(r_k )=n_k/n
+   c) p(r_k)=nn_k
+   d) p(r_k )=n/n_k

+   answer: b
+   Explanation: It is common practice to normalize a histogram by dividing each of its values by the total number of pixels in the image, denoted by n.
+Thus, a normalized histogram is given by p(rk )=nk/n, for k=0,1,2…..L-1.
+Loosely speaking, p(rk ) gives an estimate of the probability of occurrence of gray-level rk.
+Note that the sum of all components of a normalized histogram is equal to 1.

+1. Which of the following conditions does the T(r) must satisfy?
+   a) T(r) is double-valued and monotonically decreasing in the interval 0≤r≤1; and
+   0≤T(r)≤1 for 0≤r≤1
+   b) T(r) is double-valued and monotonically increasing in the interval 0≤r≤1; and
+   0≤T(r)≤1 for 0≤r≤1
+   c) T(r) is single-valued and monotonically decreasing in the interval 0≤r≤1; and
+   0≤T(r)≤1 for 0≤r≤1
+   d) T(r) is single-valued and monotonically increasing in the interval 0≤r≤1; and
+   0≤T(r)≤1 for 0≤r≤1

+   answer: d
+   Explanation: For any r satisfying the aforementioned conditions, we focus attention on transformations of the form
+   s=T(r) For 0≤r≤1
+   That produces a level s for every pixel value r in the original image.
+   For reasons that will become obvious shortly, we assume that the transformation function T(r) satisfies the following conditions:
+   T(r) is single-valued and monotonically increasing in the interval 0≤r≤1; and
+   0≤T(r)≤1 for 0≤r≤1.

+1. The inverse transformation from s back to r is denoted as:
+   a) s=T-1(r) for 0≤s≤1
+   b) r=T-1(s) for 0≤r≤1
+   c) r=T-1(s) for 0≤s≤1
+   d) r=T-1(s) for 0≥s≥1

+   answer: c
+   Explanation: The inverse transformation from s back to r is denoted by:
+   r=T-1(s) for 0≤s≤1.

+1. Histogram equalization or Histogram linearization is represented by of the following equation:
+   a) sk =∑k j =1 nj/n k=0,1,2,……,L-1
+   b) sk =∑k j =0 nj/n k=0,1,2,……,L-1
+   c) sk =∑k j =0 n/nj k=0,1,2,……,L-1
+   d) sk =∑k j =n nj/n k=0,1,2,……,L-1

+   answer: b
+   Explanation: A plot of pk\_ (rk) versus r_k is called a histogram .The transformation (mapping) given in sk =∑k j =0)k nj/n k=0,1,2,……,L-1 is called histogram equalization or histogram linearization.

+1. Histograms are the basis for numerous spatial domain processing techniques.
+   a) True
+   b) False

+   answer: a
+   Explanation: Histograms are the basis for numerous spatial domain processing techniques.
+Histogram manipulation can be used effectively for image enhancement.

+1. In a dark image, the components of histogram are concentrated on which side of the grey scale?
+   a) High
+   b) Medium
+   c) Low
+   d) Evenly distributed

+   answer: c
+   Explanation: We know that in the dark image, the components of histogram are concentrated mostly on the low i.e., dark side of the grey scale.
+Similarly, the components of histogram of the bright image are biased towards the high side of the grey scale.

+1. What is the basis for numerous spatial domain processing techniques?
+   a) Transformations
+   b) Scaling
+   c) Histogram
+   d) None of the Mentioned

+   answer: c
+   Explanation: Histogram is the basis for numerous spatial domain processing techniques.